srzer/Samplers-in-Online-DPO/README.md

 # The Crucial Role of Samplers in Online DPO

-This repo provides code for the paper **"The Crucial Role of Samplers in Online Direct Preference Optimization"**.
-The `bandit` directory is to reproduce our numerical simulations, and the `alignment` directory is to reproduce our LM alignment experiments. **This repo is still under construction.
-If you find any issue in reproduction, feel free to create an issue!**
+This repo provides code for the paper **["The Crucial Role of Samplers in Online Direct Preference Optimization"](https://arxiv.org/pdf/2409.19605)**.
+The `bandit` directory is to reproduce our numerical simulations, and the `alignment` directory is to reproduce our LM alignment experiments. ***This repo is still under construction.
+If you find any issue in reproduction, feel free to create an issue!***

-## Numerical simulations
+## :octopus:Numerical simulations

 The numerical simulations can be easily reproduced by running

 ```bash
 cd bandit
 python examples/tabular.py
 ```

 The hyperparameters can be set in `example/tabular.py`.
 Basic environment configurations can run our code well.

-Next we will introduce how to run our LM alignment experiments.
+Next we will introduce how to run our **LM alignment experiments**.

-## Set up
+## :hammer:Set up

 Our codebase is mainly based on [**RLHFlow**](https://github.com/RLHFlow/Online-RLHF), and the configurations are mostly same. *We directly borrow some instructions from that repository in this section.*

 It is recommended to have three separate environments for **inference**, **training** and **evaluation**, respectively.
 You can directly refer to the `alignment/requirement_*.yaml`, or you can configure them following instructions below.

-**Inference Environment**
+**:blue_heart:Inference Environment**

 ```sh
 conda create -n vllm python=3.10.9